-This course offers the student a comprehensive overview of the costs of producing, distributing and selling licensed alcoholic beverages in the U.S. and the relationship between costs, profit margins and sales.
-Each segment of the three-tiered distribution system is analyzed and the legal aspects of producing, distributing and selling licensed beverages are also examined.
-Internet sales and the challenge they pose to the current system are evaluated, with the focus being on the impact of the current system on the consumer and how the consumer's needs are addressed.
-Site visits to exemplary wholesalers and retailers are also integrated into the course.
-Prerequisite: CUL3020 or CUL3091 or FSM2055.
-Quarter Credit Hours 4.5
+This course offers the student a comprehensive overview of the costs of producing, distributing and selling licensed alcoholic beverages in the US and the relationship between costs, profit margins and sales.
+Each segment of the 3-tiered distribution system will be analyzed and the legal aspects of producing, distributing and selling licensed beverages will also be examined.
+Internet sales and the challenge it poses to the current system will also be evaluated.
+The impact of the current system on the consumer and how the consumer's needs are addressed will be focus of the course.
+Prerequisite: CUL1365 or FSM2055 or MRKT1001.
+(OL) Quarter Credit Hours 4.5